UmmulColumbia/LogoCrafterSVG/README.md

 Example of creating a logo with a circle shape:

-Enter up to three characters for the logo text: ABC Enter the text color (keyword or hex):red
+Enter up to three characters for the logo text: DIT

+Enter the text color (keyword or hex):white

 Choose a shape: circle

-Enter the shape color (keyword or hex): #FF5733 Generated logo.svg
+Enter the shape color (keyword or hex): blue

+Generated logo.svg

 ## Screenshot